sgeos/sgeos.github.io/_posts/2016-02-06-getting-started-with-tor-on-freebsd.markdown

 Serve content to a port on localhost.
 For example, add the following to **server.sh** for a simple date server that serves content to port 8080.
-Yes, this is not a good server, but it is good enough to test a hidden service configuration.
+This is not a robust server, but it is good enough for configuration testing.
 {% highlight sh %}
 #/bin/sh